-Q: What am I voting on?
+O: What am I voting on?

-A: Shareholders are voting on the election of directors to the Board of Magellan Aerospace Corporation (the "Corporation") for 2006, the appointment of auditors for the Corporation and authorizing the directors to fix the remuneration of the auditors.
+A: Shareholders are voting on setting the number of directors to be elected at nine and the election of directors to the Board of Magellan Aerospace Corporation (the "Corporation") for 2009, the appointment of auditors for the Corporation, and authorizing the directors to fix the remuneration of the auditors.

-O: Who is entitled to vote?
+Q: Who is entitled to vote?

-A: Shareholders as at the close of business on March 23, 2006 are entitled to vote.
-Each Common Share is entitled to one vote on those items of business identified in the Notice of Annual Meeting of Shareholders of Magellan Aerospace Corporation.
+A: Shareholders as at the close of business on March 27, 2009 are entitled to vote.
+Each Common Share in the capital of the Corporation ("Common Share") is entitled to one vote on those items of business identified in the Notice of Annual Meeting of Shareholders of the Corporation.

-If you acquired your shares after March 23, 2006, please refer to the answer to the question "What if ownership of shares has been transferred after March 23, 2006?".
+If you acquired your shares after March 27, 2009, please refer to the answer to the question "What if ownership of shares has been transferred after March 27, 2009?".